geostyler/geostyler-beginner-workshop/workshop/data-parser/parser-to-ui.md

-# Connect Data Parsers With UI
+# Connect Data Parsers With The UI

 To enable attributive styling, we have to add the data format we already read in to the `Style` component.
 This can be done via the `data` property.